 Low Price Fluctuation

-Peer comparison lists companies from the same sector, scored and ranked based on Factor Analysis.
+Peer comparison lists companies from the same sector, scored and ranked based on Crisp Analysis.
 It helps understand how a company stands against its competitors.

 Shareholding pattern shows how a company’s shares (ownership) are distributed among different shareholding entities like promoters, Foreign Institutional Investors (FIIs), Domestic Institutional Investors (DIIs), and retail investors, among others.
 Changes in the shareholding pattern can indicate the performance outlook of a stock.

-General Insurance Corporation of India reported an ROE of 16.4 for the last reported financial year on a consolidated account basis.
-Return on Equity (ROE) reflects how efficiently the company is able to generate profit as a percent of their equity financing.
+General Insurance Corporation of India reported an ROE of 16.41% for the last reported financial year on a consolidated account basis.

 Earnings per share (EPS) measures the profit earned by a company for each of its outstanding shares.
 Generally, the higher a company’s EPS is, the more profitable it is considered to be.